What is internal duplicate content?

 Avoid (tracking via) URL parameters

-The following often happens on the web: The marketing manager wants to advertise, starts an affiliate program and is happy about the links coming in at the same time.
-The only pity is that they all generate internal DC for tracking because they are delivered with parameters (e.g. domain.de?afflink=123).
-There are various solutions here: Cookies and thus track, the parameters noindex set or simply do not track.
+Often the following happens on the web: The marketing manager wants to advertise, starts affiliate program and is happy about the links coming in at the same time.
+It's just a pity that those for tracking all generate internal DC, because they are delivered with parameters (e.g. domain.de?afflink=123).
+There are several solutions here: Cookies and thus track, the parameters noindex set or simply do not track.

 SEOmoz showed another great idea: use hash (hash) instead of ?-parameter (i.e. domain.de#afflink=123).
 If you are interested in this: Here is the Whiteboard Friday video and a nice store example of how you can display pagination with #.
 The highlight: # is not rated by Google and all the nice link power flows to the original page.